sailor027/thrive-lifeline/test_KH/notes.md

 **Plugins and Themes**:
 - Limited access to plugins and themes.
 Only Business and eCommerce plans allow installation of third-party plugins and themes.

-**Monetization**:
-- Monetization options are limited.
-Only available on Premium and higher plans, and subject to WordPress.com’s terms and conditions.
-- Includes options like WordAds, but you can't use third-party ad networks on lower-tier plans.

 **Support**:
 - Provides support depending on the plan.
 Premium and higher plans offer priority support.